Encyclopedia

 Nodocephalosaurus

-“`html Nodocephalosaurus: Profile of a Prehistoric Giant Nodocephalosaurus Nodocephalosaurus (NOH-doh-SEF-uh-loh-SAWR-us; “knob-headed lizard”) is a genus of ankylosaurid dinosaur that lived during the Late Cretaceous period, approximately 75 to 72 million years ago, in what is now New Mexico, North America.
-The name comes from the Greek words “nodos” (meaning knob), “kephale” (meaning head), and “sauros”
+Nodocephalosaurus: Profile of a Prehistoric Giant Nodocephalosaurus Nodocephalosaurus (NOH-doh-SEF-uh-loh-SAWR-us; “knob-headed lizard”) is a genus of ankylosaurid dinosaur that lived during the Late Cretaceous period, approximately 75 to 72 million years ago, in what is now New Mexico, North America.
+The name comes from the Greek words “nodos” (meaning knob), “kephale” (meaning head), and “sauros” (meaning

 Nodocephalosaurus Read Post »